Eimolgon/Drafts/ICSC.md

 Figure \ref{Crash1} shows the data from the presented crash frames.
 In the top row, we show the x and y positions of the wheels' centres with respect to the frame numbers, along with the ratio between the major and the minor axes of the ellipses.
-In the bottom left corner, we plot the angle with respect to the vertical axis of the ellipses.
-Then, we plot the distance between wheel centres in both axes.
+In the bottom row, whe plot the distance between wheel centres in both axes, along with the angle with respect to the vertical axis of the ellipses.

 We observe that after frame 100, the rear wheel moves forward over the front